-Vibex Reference Rhodium – Quick Impression
+Vibex Reference Rhodium – Mini Review

-Reference: a benchmark against which other manufacturers can judge the quality of their extensionblocks
+Reference: a benchmark against which other manufacturers can judge the quality of their extension blocks

-On first listen it is clear quite quickly: this is a very well-behaved extensionblock.
+On first listen it is clear quite quickly: this is a very well-behaved extension block.
 You cannot fault anything it does, it really is very neutral.
 The sound is very balanced from top to bottom, nothing sticks out.
 It is also nicely detailed and transparent but without any etch or forwardness.
-Dynamics are well-served, neither restrained nore overly widely portrayed and it has good speed and timing (PRAT).
+Dynamics are well-served, neither restrained nor overly widely portrayed and it has good speed and timing (PRAT).
 It is neither warm nor cool but it can come across very slightly analytical through the midband where it can be a tad dry and lean.
-In generic though this mostly helps perceived amount of detailing.
+In generic though this mostly helps the perceived amount of detailing.

 There were audible differences between the 6 outlets in the way of a slightly more open and airy sound versus a more dark and solid sound but these were very slight and are no real indication for deciding whether the wiring was parallel or star-wired as even differences in lengths of wire will make for slight differences in sound.
 All in all this block impressed and did what it should: deliver clean power to six outlets without coloring or otherwise modifying the sound.